codemicro/libList/go.md

 ### Data

+* [go-bindata/go-bindata](https://github.com/go-bindata/go-bindata) - One of many things to embed arbitrary files into a Go binary
 * [tinylib/msgp](https://github.com/tinylib/msgp) - A [MessagePack](https://msgpack.org/) library for Go (it's like JSON, but fast and small!)

 ### Databases and SQL